 So that you can do the best job possible, good tools are supplied by the Company.
 Don't defeat the purpose!
-See that they're properly used and maintained.
+See that they're properly used, maintained, and stored when not in use.
 OSHA specifically prohibits the use of defective tools.